influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

         https-private-key = "influxdb.key"
       ```

-   2. Configure the Data Nodes to use HTTPS when communicating with other Data Nodes.
+   2. Configure the data nodes to use HTTPS when communicating with other data nodes.
       In the `[cluster]` section of the configuration file, set the following:

       ```toml